elastisys/compliantkubernetes/docs/user-guide/additional-services/rabbitmq.md

 sudo apt install rabbitmq-server
 ```

-## Getting Access to the Management UI
+### Accessing the Management UI

+RabbitMQ provides the management plugin which allows control over everything within it, including messaging topology and access control.

-Your administrator will set up a Secret inside Compliant Kubernetes, which contains all information you need to access your RabbitMQ cluster.
+Your administrator will set up a Secret inside Compliant Kubernetes containing the credentials of the default admin user, which is all you need to access your RabbitMQ cluster.
 The Secret has the following shape:

 ```yaml